qlik-oss/core-website/docs/tutorials/data-loading.md

 1. Trigger the data load.

-    Now that we have a database container with data, a GRPC-Connector container, and a QIX Engine running, all we need is to trigger a load of the data.
+    Now that we have a populated database, a gRPC connector container, and a QIX Engine running, all we need is to trigger a load of the data.

-    For this example, a small `Node.JS` program that uses the Qlik library [enigma.js](https://github.com/qlik-oss/enigma.js) that talks to the QIX Engine triggers a load of the airport data with the GRPC-Connector.
+    For this example, a small `Node.js` program that uses the Qlik library [enigma.js](https://github.com/qlik-oss/enigma.js) that talks to the QIX Engine triggers a load of the airport data with the gRPC connector.

     ```bash
     cd reload-runner